drbean/curriculum/pages/homepage/markdown/CommonPlace.md

-_08-28 22:44_ The Weizenbaum wikipedia article, https://en.wikipedia.org/wiki/Joseph_Weizenbaum, explains his ambivalence on AI with his distinction between deciding and choosing, a distinction I had not recognized.
+_08-28 22:44_ The Weizenbaum wikipedia article, [https://en.wikipedia.org/wiki/Joseph_Weizenbaum,](https://en.wikipedia.org/wiki/Joseph_Weizenbaum,)explains his ambivalence on AI with his distinction between deciding and choosing, a distinction I had not recognized.
 Deciding, being calculating, could be calculated, but choosing, could not be.
 Being based on values, ie, non-rationality, choice, on the basis of tasks and criteria, can only be creative human acts with consequences.
 Deciding and choosing, a distinction without a difference?